-Lena Törnqvist, archivist of the Astrid Lindgren collection in the National Library and board member of the Astrid Lindgren Society, will give us a personal tour of the Astrid Lindgren apartment at Dalagatan 46.
+Lena Törnqvist, archivist of the Astrid Lindgren collection in the National Library and board member of the Astrid Lindgren Society, and Kjell Bohlund, former chairman of The Swedish Publishers' Association and the Astrid Lindgren Society, will give us a personal tour of the Astrid Lindgren apartment at Dalagatan 46.
 Here Lindgren wrote such books as Ronia the Robber's Daughter, The Brothers Lionheart and The Six Bullerby Children.
 It was these novels and others that have made Astrid Lindgren the world's third most translated children's author (after H.C.
 Andersen and the Brothers Grimm).
 The apartment of four rooms was her home from 1941 to her death in 2002, and remains just as she knew it.